mlettini/matthewlettini.me/src/work/harvest/mac-app.md

 When we were building Harvest for Mac, we gravitated towards three fundamental features that define the user experience:

-1. High visibility.
-Your timesheet is always available right from the always visible menubar, no matter what else you're doing on your computer at the moment.
+1. High visibility – Your timesheet is always available right from the always visible menubar, no matter what else you're doing on your computer at the moment.
 It even highlights when you have a timer running.
-1. Hotkeys.
-Timers can be started and stopped with a quick keypress.
+1. Hotkeys – Timers can be started and stopped with a quick keypress.
 It’s still the fastest method of tracking time we offer.
-1. Idle time detection.
-Forget to stop your timer when you had a quick bathroom break?
+1. Idle time detection – Forget to stop your timer when you had a quick bathroom break?
 Harvest for Mac can detect how long your computer was idle and automatically remove those minutes from your timesheet.

 Here’s a quick product demo I created for the official launch, which demonstrates all of these UX concepts: